-This inaugural C-CHANGE conference will focus on expanding the value chain for Renewable Natural Gas (RNG) from mixed agricultural feedstocks.
-The conference will be virtual, held on October 19, 2020.
-This conference is free thanks to our supporting sponsors.
-Registration is now closed.
+This inaugural C-CHANGE conference was held on October 19, 2020 and was focused on expanding the value chain for Renewable Natural Gas (RNG) from mixed agricultural feedstocks.
+This conference was free thanks to our supporting sponsors.
+The full list of sponsors and conference agenda are available at the following links.

 What we learned about

 The renewable natural gas (RNG) component of biogas is the best-incentivized, fastest growing product in today’s bioeconomy.
 A value chain based on RNG, if done right, could foster new economic development in rural America while also alleviating concerns for energy security, greenhouse-gas emissions, soil health, climate resilience, water quality, flooding, and wildlife habitat in the Midwestern U.S. and beyond.

-This conference focuses on expanding the value chain for RNG by bringing together experts from agriculture, energy, government, science, and society to share knowledge and embark on an ambitious plan to remove barriers impeding the growth of this value chain.
+This conference focused on expanding the value chain for RNG by bringing together experts from agriculture, energy, government, science, and society to share knowledge and embark on an ambitious plan to remove barriers impeding the growth of this value chain.

 We learned about agricultural feedstocks, anaerobic digestion processes, coproduct valorization, distribution and markets, financing, policy, and societal value.